K-Kielak/tiredness-analysis/white_paper/whitepaper.md

 **Table 1.** The Karolinska Sleepiness Scale (KSS) with descriptions for each rating.

 The KSS has been used to monitor the driver’s drowsiness level in driving simulations and compared to other sources of data such as EEG data (Hu et al., 2009) or Lane Position data (Sommer et al., 2010).
-The results however, were mixed and they largely depend on the driver’s consistence in the self-assessment.
+The results, however, were mixed and they largely depend on the driver’s consistency in the self-assessment.
 This method may not be consistent between different drivers and may also fail to capture sudden changes in drowsiness levels due to micro-sleep events (Sahayadhas et al., 2012).

-An additional limitation it is difficult to inquire the driver while driving on a real road, and in addition to being a source of distraction, it may indirectly alert the driver, affecting their drowsiness level (Sahayadhas et al., 2012).
+An additional limitation it is difficult to inquire about the driver while driving on a real road, and in addition to being a source of distraction, it may indirectly alert the driver, affecting their drowsiness level (Sahayadhas et al., 2012).

 ## 2.2 Vehicle-Based Measures

-Vehicle-based measures aim at determining drowsiness level via the interaction between the driver and the vehicle.
+Vehicle-based measures aim at determining the drowsiness level via the interaction between the driver and the vehicle.
 These usually involve sensors such as steering wheel sensors or lane position sensors.

 ### Steering Wheel Sensors

-These sensors measure the change in angle of the steering wheel.
+These sensors measure the change in the angle of the steering wheel.
 There are two main phases of drowsiness that can be detected with steering wheel sensors:

- - **Phase 1**: Early-stage drowsiness where the driver is unable to smoothly control the vehicle, with large manoeuvres to correct the vehicle position.
+ - **Phase 1**: Early-stage drowsiness where the driver is unable to smoothly control the vehicle, with large maneuvers to correct the vehicle position.
 This usually results in zigzag driving and has been reported by multiple research studies (Sayed et al., 2001; Eskandarian et al., 2007)
  - **Phase 2**: The dozing off phase.
 The driver stops reacting to feedback from the road, therefore the steering sensors have a flat and constant value which is usually combined with an increase lateral position (Eskandarian et al., 2007).

 Typically, these two phases alternate each other in drowsy individual, right before a crash (Figure #todo )

 /img/steering.png

 **Figure** #Todo.
 Steering wheel angle patterns in a 5 km drive simulation.
-There are two main phases: Phase 1 characterised by large changes in steering angles and Phase 2 with rather constant values. *Figure adapted from Eskandarian et al., 2007*.
+There are two main phases: Phase 1 characterized by large changes in steering angles and Phase 2 with rather constant values. *Figure adapted from Eskandarian et al., 2007*.

 Other measures that can be calculated from steering sensors are the Standard Deviation of Angular Velocity (SDAV) of the steering wheel and the proportion of STeering wheel movements EXceeding Three degrees (STEX3).
 These are highly correlated to Psychomotor Vigilance Tests and the KSS scale (Forsman et al., 2013).

 These sensors work optimally with steering angles between 0.5° - 5.0°  and they are also relatively easy to install on vehicles.
-Steering wheel metrics however, are too dependent on roads with specific geometries and may be affected by the vehicle kinetics in particular environments (Eskandarian et al., 2007).
+Steering wheel metrics, however, are too dependent on roads with specific geometries and may be affected by the vehicle kinetics in particular environments (Eskandarian et al., 2007).
 Additionally, monotonous roads such as straight roads, provide little to no variation to be detected  which may result in drowsiness not being detected.
 Steering wheel sensors may also fail to detect changes in relatively straight roads or highly trafficked roads, which are among the roads with the highest number of accidents (Eskandarian et al., 2007).

 ### Lane Position Sensors

  Lane position sensors involve a combination of an external camera and lane-tracking algorithms.
 Then, the position of the vehicle can be calculated with respect to the lanes (Ingre et al., 2006).

- Patterns that can be calculated from this type of data are: Standard Deviation of Lane Position (SDLP), Lateral Lane Position and the Frequency of Abnormal Lane Deviation (Ingre et al., 2006; Cheng et al., 2012; Sun et al., 2017).
-In their research, Ingre et al. (2006) found significant correlation between the KSS scale and both the SDLP (Figure #todo) and the blink duration (discussed in the next section).
+ Patterns that can be calculated from this type of data are Standard Deviation of Lane Position (SDLP), Lateral Lane Position and the Frequency of Abnormal Lane Deviation (Ingre et al., 2006; Cheng et al., 2012; Sun et al., 2017).
+In their research, Ingre et al. (2006) found a significant correlation between the KSS scale and both the SDLP (Figure #todo) and the blink duration (discussed in the next section).

 /img/lane_position.png

 **Figure** #todo .
-Positive correlation between the Standard Deviation of Lane Position (SDLP) and the Karolinska Sleepiness Scale (KSS) (n = 20).
+A positive correlation between the Standard Deviation of Lane Position (SDLP) and the Karolinska Sleepiness Scale (KSS) (n = 20).
 The estimated fixed effect (thick) shows a peak in drowsiness (KSS 8-9) between SDLP of 0.36 and 0.40.

  Limitations of this method include the dependency on road marks for lane detection, lighting and weather conditions (Sahayadhas et al., 2012).
 Additionally, the decrease in driving performance may not be uniquely due to drowsiness.
-An alternative root cause for example, may be the driver’s years of experience which may directly impact the driving performance.
+An alternative root cause, for example, could be the driver’s years of experience which may directly impact the driving performance.

 ## 2.3 Behavioural Measures

-Behavioural measures attempt at identifying behaviours associated with drowsiness.
-Behavioural measures usually rely on a camera that records the drivers face.
-A set of features are extracted from the pictures which can be correlated to drowsiness, such as for example, closed eyes for a prolonged period of time.
+Behavioral measures attempt at identifying behaviors associated with drowsiness.
+Behavioral measures usually rely on a camera that records the driver's face.
+A set of features is extracted from the pictures which can be correlated to drowsiness, for example, closed eyes for a prolonged period.

 The majority of the features correlated with drowsiness are obtained from the head, the mouth or the eyes.

 ### Head Features

-Drowsy drivers seem to sway their heads (Sahayadhas et al., 2012), increase nodding, scratch their face more frequently and more prone to rotate their heads to the left to relieve tension on the neck (Eskandarian et al., 2007).
+Drowsy drivers seem to sway their heads (Sahayadhas et al., 2012), increase nodding, scratch their faces more frequently and more prone to rotate their heads to the left to relieve tension on the neck (Eskandarian et al., 2007).
 The head position can also be used to calculate the slouching and posture adjustment frequency.
 The features involving rotations are quantifiable with available face detection methods (Eskandarian et al., 2007).
-Other behaviours like scratching may be harder to quantify and may not be consistent across different individuals.
+Other behaviors like scratching may be harder to quantify and may not be consistent across different individuals.

 ### Mouth Features